beauchamplab/rave/Installation.md

 Click **yes** to proceed installing command-line tools.

 *Don't worry if the following error occurs.
-It just means you have already installed xcode cammand line tools.*
+It just means you have already installed xcode command line tools.*

 ```javascript
 // xcode-select: error: command line tools are already installed, use "Software Update" to install updates